codeplatoon-devops/pre-work/README.md

 > We need to clarify what grading/passing looks like as precisely as possible

 #### CoderByte
-The programming assignments can be found on CoderByte.
+The pre-work includes some programming assignments you can complete on CoderByte.
 CoderByte is a service that tests your Python coding knowledge.
-You can find the link to the coding challenges in the [Calendar](#calendar) section below.
+You can find the link to the coding challenges below in [Module 4](#module-4---programming-intro-10-days).

-You don’t have to complete every challenge right away but please make sure you complete all the challenges by the end of the pre-work, and ideally pace yourself to complete the relevant challenges the week they are assigned.

 #### Repl.it
 [Replit.com](http://replit.com) is a service that allows you to write and execute code in the browser.
 First, visit the site and create a new account, which is free.
-This is a great resource to help you practice your coding skills. *You can copy and paste the challenges from CoderByte into Repl.it and complete them and then submit the code on CoderByte*.
+This is a great resource to help you practice your coding skills.
+You can (and should) copy and paste the challenges from CoderByte into Repl.it so you can see your code running in real time and experiment, and when you feel ready youy can submit the code on CoderByte*.
 Here is a [Replit tutorial](https://www.youtube.com/watch?v=zURQVKo0Th8).

 #### Final Live Technical/Coding Assessment
 Before you officially start Code Platoon, you need to pass our Technical Assessment.
 This will occur after Week 4 of the pre-work (or earlier if you think you’re ready).
 You will schedule to meet with one of our instructors remotely and they will give you a link to answer a set of multiple choice questions.
 Finally there will be a coding challenge to solve.
 Both of these assessments will happen in front of the instructor.
 This is to ensure that you are proficient enough to attend Code Platoon.